kubernetes/minikube/site/content/en/docs/handbook/config.md

 `minikube start --kubernetes-version=v1.11.10`

 minikube follows the [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/), so we guarantee support for the latest build for the last 3 minor Kubernetes releases.
-When practical, minikube aims for the last 6 minor releases so that users can emulate legacy environments.
+When practical, minikube aims to support older releases as well so that users can emulate legacy environments.

-As of September 2019, this means that minikube supports and actively tests against the latest builds of:

-* v1.16 (default)
-* v1.15
-* v1.14
-* v1.13
-* v1.12
-* v1.11 (best effort)

-For more up to date information, see `OldestKubernetesVersion` and `NewestKubernetesVersion` in [constants.go](https://github.com/kubernetes/minikube/blob/master/pkg/minikube/constants/constants.go)
+For up to date information on supported versions, see `OldestKubernetesVersion` and `NewestKubernetesVersion` in [constants.go](https://github.com/kubernetes/minikube/blob/master/pkg/minikube/constants/constants.go)

 ### Enabling feature gates